 In addition, the framework for human care is an important concern.
 For this, the Bavarian Care Ministry funds example specialist agencies for caregiving relatives and is committed to making the nursing profession more attractive.

-Furthermore, the Bavarian State Ministry of Health and Care, as the highest professional authority is responsible for the public health service, for hygiene and infection control as well as for the medicines and pharmacy sector.
+Furthermore, the Bavarian State Ministry of Health, Care and Prevention, as the highest professional authority is responsible for the public health service, for hygiene and infection control as well as for the medicines and pharmacy sector.
 It is supported by the health authorities and the Bavarian State Office for Health and Food Safety.
 In addition, the Ministry exercises the legal supervision over the region’s immediate public health insurance companies in Bavaria.
 The Bavarian State Examination Office for Social Security reviews the efficiency and legality of the administrative actions of the social security agency under the control of the Free State.

 Born in Landshut on October the 21th, 1964.